1. Theory of Automata

 |27."Introduction to Automata Theory, Languages, and Computation" by John E Hopcroft and Rajeev Motwani|

-“Introduction to Automata Theory, Languages, and Computation” Book Review: This book mentions the core principles of automata theory, languages and computations.
-Main chapters included are automata: the methods and the madness, finite automata, regular expressions and languages.
-Other chapters included are properties of regular languages, context free grammar and languages, pushdown automata and properties of context free languages. exercises and problems are discussed at the end of each unit for student’s practice.
-References and summary are also provided in each chapter.
-This book is beneficial for undergraduate computer engineering and information technology engineering students.
+“Introduction to Automata Theory, Languages, and Computation” Book Review: This book provides an overview of the core principles of automata theory, languages, and computations.
+It covers topics such as automata methods and madness, finite automata, regular expressions, and languages.
+Other chapters delve into properties of regular languages, context-free grammar and languages, pushdown automata, and properties of context-free languages.
+Exercises and problems are included at the end of each unit for student practice, and references and summaries are provided in each chapter.
+This book is a valuable resource for undergraduate students studying computer engineering and information technology engineering.